Get the latest updates from Nerve Centre

 Post-primary screenings include the inspirational movie Wonder – the unforgettable story of August Pullman, an ordinary boy with an extraordinary face.
 When Auggie enters the local fifth grade he becomes the most unlikely of heroes.
 As his family, his new classmates, and the wider community all struggle to discover their compassion and acceptance.
 Wonder is a true modern classic, a life-changing story that will inspire kindness and acceptance in audiences everywhere.

 Other highlights of this year’s extended programme include classics such as Driving Miss Daisy, Mississippi Burning, and more contemporary films like A United Kingdom.
 While a special screening of Suffragette marks 100 years since the Representation of the People Act, giving (some) women the right to vote.
-And a 25th Anniversary screening of In The Name Of The Father commemorates the 50th Anniversary of the Civil Rights Movement in Northern Ireland.

 The festival also acknowledges the #MeToo and #TimesUp campaigns with screenings of Battle Of The Sexes, the true story of the 1973 highly-charged exhibition tennis match between the legendary Billie Jean King and former grand slam winner, and self-confessed ‘male chauvinist pig’ Bobby Riggs.
 While North Country is a fictional account of the first successful sexual harassment lawsuit.